 This year Hanukkah overlaps with Christmas.
 In our secular household we celebrate both, so I will share the books we will be reading during Hanukkah (it starts on December 20) with the hope that maybe you can still find them in the library.
-This week we read another batch of Christmas books together (one or two each night), and Anna was powering on through Daisy Meadows Fairies books.
+This week we read another batch of Christmas books together (one or two each night), and Smarty was powering on through Daisy Meadows Fairies books.

 I was glad to get A Family Hanukkah by Bobbi Katz again from the library.
 The book is long, and could be about Christmas celebrations except different food choices and a dreidel game.
 But it does include a good description of the story of Hanukkah – something that I failed to find in most of Hanukkah books we read last year.
 It also explains the tradition of lighting a Menorah.